 Rockets fired at Kabul airport

-Multiple rockets were fired toward Kabul's international airport on Monday — less than 48 hours before the U.S. was due to complete its full military withdrawal from Afghanistan.
+Multiple rockets were fired toward Kabul's international airport Monday — less than 48 hours before the U.S. was due to complete its full military withdrawal from Afghanistan.

 The latest: There were no reports of casualties and it wasn't immediately clear who fired the rockets, though the Islamic State has claimed responsibility, according to Reuters.